Federal Rules of Evidence: Restyling

 On December 1, 2011, the restyled Federal Rules of Evidence became effective.

 Since the early 2000s, an effort had been underway to restyle the Federal Rules of Evidence as well as other federal court rules (e.g. the Federal Rules of Civil Procedure).
 According to a statement by the advisory committee that had drafted the restyled rules, the restyling was not to make substantive changes to the evidentiary rules but was instead purely stylistic.
 On April 26, 2011, the U.S. Supreme Court approved the restyled amendments to the Federal Rules of Evidence.
 Under the Rules Enabling Act, the restyled amendments took effect.

 2019 Amendment

 On December 1, 2019, there was an amendment to Rule 807 Residual Exception, which provides the court more discretion to admit statements under Rule 807.
 The amendment was proposed and accepted on April 25, 2019.
 Previously the "equivalence" standard was difficult for the court system to apply, so it was eliminated and replaced with considering corroborating evidence in a uniform approach.

 2020 Amendment

 On December 1, 2020, there was an amendment to Rule 404(b) Crimes, Wrongs, or Acts, to provide additional notice requirements in the prosecution of a criminal case.
 The amendment was proposed and accepted on April 27, 2019.
 It also makes note that the writing requirement for notice can be satisfied by an electronic notice.

+2023 Amendment

+On December 1, 2023, a further amendment went into effect.
+Rules 106, 615, and 702 were affected.